microsoft/LightAIMD/README.md

 ```shell
 python3 scripts/build.py --build --release --compiler gcc
 ```
-The default compiler is clang.
+The default compiler is gcc.
 To use the icx/icpx compiler, you need to install the [Intel® oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) and configure the local environment variables using the `setvars.sh` script, which can be found in the installation directory, for example:
 ```shell
 source /opt/intel/oneapi/setvars.sh
 ```